vazmigue/networking-iberia/5-vpc-endpoint-services/40-create-endpoint-service.md

 1. On the **Create Endpoint Service** page select your load balancer for **Associate Network Load Balancers**

 1. You will see the included Availablity Zones listed out.
-If you selected All-AZs from the Cloudformation template, all AZs for the region should be listed, as the NLB was deployed in a new set of subnets.
+If you selected All-AZs from the Cloudformation template, all AZs for the region should be listed.

 1. Uncheck the **Require acceptance for Enpoint**. *Note: other AWS accounts still won't be able to connect to your Endpoint Service.
 Only VPCs in your AWS account have access until you add AWS Account numbers to a whitelist.*